 Amex seems to just be constantly “upgrading” the Platinum card such that it is becoming harder and harder to see its value against the Chase Sapphire Reserve Card and the newly improved Citibank Prestige card.
 It is especially remarkable since Amex used to bend over backwards to keep Platinum cardholders happy.

 These days, they now charge $550 per year for the card (“upgraded” from $450) and give you small monthly Uber credits that are often not properly credited.
 While access to United and American lounge access has been lost (and Delta is no limited to the cardholder only), you do have access to the Centurion lounges, but they are most likely to be more crowded than the terminal itself.
 Plus, you may not always be given access and they won’t let in a single cardholder with more than one kid.

-Platinum does now give 5 points per dollar for travel booked directly with the airline, but as of January 4, 2019, that has been matched by Citibank’s Prestige card.
-Both the Prestige card and Chase’s Sapphire Reserve Card (which only gives 3 points per dollar on airlines) offer better compensation in the event of a flight delay or cancellation.
+Platinum now offers 5 Mmebership Rewards points per dollar for travel booked directly with airlines, but as of January 4, 2019, that has been matched by the Citibank Prestige Card.
+While the Chase Sapphire Reserve Card only offers 3 Chase Sapphire points per dollar on airlines, it provides better compensation in the event of a flight delay or cancellation.

 Of course, Platinum still has their Fine Hotels and Resorts program that can be incredibly valuable, giving you a third or fourth night free and an upgrade to a suite.
 But, if you don’t use that program, the Platinum card’s value is increasingly questionable.